Snowy Torrents/UAC Archives

 Accident and Rescue Summary

-The Snowy Torrents narrative below has been provided courtesy of the American Avalanche Association.
-For further reference information see Appendix E. For further information check out https://www.americanavalancheassociation.org/store
+Narrative below provided by The Snowy Torrents courtesy of the American Avalanche Association.
+For further reference information see Appendix E. To purchase a copy https://www.americanavalancheassociation.org/store

 Williams, Knox; Logan, Spencer, Walker, Emma, and Reardon, Blase (2017).
 The Snowy Torrents 1996-2004: Avalanche Accidents in the United States.
 American Avalanche Association